 This is just a guide to get you started.
 Each ceremony is unique, so feel free to adapt the format to fit your situation.

-Please note that this sample wedding ceremony script uses male and female pronouns; you may substitute other pronouns as required for your ceremony.
+Please note that this sample wedding ceremony script uses male and female pronouns; you may substitute other pronouns as appropriate for your ceremony.

 Wedding Ceremony Basics